Updated January 2019

 Whatever I initially intended, his reading of the book is probably closest to what it actually is: a manual for success in a world of rent seeking.

-Which, I am afraid, is increasingly the world we live in today.
+Which, as the growing deluge of Wealth Secrets sequels suggests, is increasingly the world we live in today.